Argentine cuisine

-Argentine cuisine is described as a cultural blending of Mediterranean influences brought by the Spanish during the colonial period and, later, by Italian and Spanish immigrants to Argentina during 19th and 20th centuries, with influences from a further cultural blending of criollos (due to Spanish colonizers) with the Indigenous peoples of Argentina (such as mate and humitas).
+Argentine cuisine blends elements from the Indigenous peoples of Argentina who focused on ingredients such as humita, potatoes, cassava, peppers, tomatoes, beans, and yerba mate, and from Spanish cuisine brought during the colonial period.
+These were enriched by Italian and Spanish immigrants during the 19th and 20th centuries, who incorporated many of their food customs and dishes such as pizza, pasta and Spanish tortillas.

+Beef is a large part of the Argentine diet due to its vast production in the country's plains.
 Argentine annual consumption of beef has averaged 100 kg per capita, approaching 180 kg per capita during the 19th century; consumption averaged 67.7 kg in 2007.

 Beyond asado (the Argentine barbecue), no other dish more genuinely matches the national identity.
 Nevertheless, the country's vast area, and its cultural diversity, have led to a local cuisine of various dishes.

-The great immigratory waves consequently imprinted a large influence in the Argentine cuisine, after all Argentina was the second country in the world with the most immigrants with 6.6 million, only second to the United States with 27 million, and ahead of other immigratory receptor countries such as Canada, Brazil, Australia, etc.
+The great immigratory waves consequently imprinted a large influence in the Argentine cuisine, after all Argentina was the second country in the world with the most immigrants with 6.6 million, only second to the United States with 27 million, and ahead of other immigratory receptor countries such as Canada, Brazil, Australia, and others.

 Argentine people have a reputation for their love of eating.
 Social gatherings are commonly centred on sharing a meal.
 Invitations to have dinner at home are generally viewed as a symbol of friendship, warmth, and integration.
 Sunday family lunch is considered the most significant meal of the week, whose highlights often include asado or pasta.

 Another feature of Argentine cuisine is the preparation of homemade food such as French fries, patties, and pasta to celebrate a special occasion, to meet friends, or to honour someone.
 Homemade food is also seen as a way to show affection.

 Argentine restaurants include a great variety of cuisines, prices, and flavours.
 Large cities tend to host everything from high-end international cuisine to bodegones (inexpensive traditional hidden taverns), less stylish restaurants, and bars and canteens offering a range of dishes at affordable prices.

 History

 Amerindians lived in Argentina thousands of years before European explorers arrived.
-Members of an Indian tribe in the northern part of Argentina were farmers who grew squash, melons, and sweet potatoes.
+They mostly lived off of hunting, gathering, and fishing.
+Generally, the most common crops at this time were maize, potatoes, common beans, quinoa, and squash.

+The Argentinian native people could be divided in three groups based on their main modality of acquiring food: